platform9/Certified-Applications-Catalog/README.md

 ....and many more coming soon!
 ![mapps](https://user-images.githubusercontent.com/34694236/62586149-37e3c500-b871-11e9-95d2-e9e111abbed7.png)

-# Platform9 Kubernetes Opensource Contributions
+# Platform9 Kubernetes Opensource Contribution Projects

 <h3>etcdadm (etcd admin)</h3><p>Inspired by kubeadm, etcdadm is an open source command-line tool that allows users to easily configure, install and operate secure etdc clusters that can run anywhere &#8211; in the cloud, on-premises, as well as on air-gapped environments.</p><p><a class="button-cta button-secondary" href="https://github.com/kubernetes-sigs/etcdadm" target="_blank" rel="noopener">See Github</a></p><p>